How does asthma affect buying life insurance?

 Severity is based upon a number of variables, including the frequency of symptoms, presence of nighttime awakenings, use of short acting medications for symptom control, and interference with normal activity and lung function.
 It is possible for the severity class to change over time.

-The underwriting of asthma takes into account several variables, including severity, overall control, compliance with prescribed medications and medical appointments, the number of exacerbations, and the need for short acting medications and oral corticosteroids.
+For life insurance, the underwriting of asthma takes into account several variables, including severity, overall control, compliance with prescribed medications and medical appointments, the number of exacerbations, and the need for short acting medications and oral corticosteroids.

 The chart below is an example of how a life insurance company may classify the severity of an applicant’s asthma.